viviantran706/Tutorial/TEMPLATE.md

 Using a Rasberry Pi:
  - Pros: More powerful, capable of running full machine model learning, and can support advance camera
  - Cons: Higher cost, less sutitable for low-power

+To understand and implement this system, it’s crucial to grasp the following concepts:
+ - Connecting and Powering an ESP32: How to safely power the ESP32 using batteries (e.g., Li-ion or LiPo) while ensuring compatibility with connected hardware like motors and LEDs.
+ - Convolution and Responsive Design: Programming event-driven responses (e.g., strobe lights) based on sensor inputs or ML predictions.
+ - Wireless Communication (Wi-Fi or MQTT): Setting up remote control and monitoring to receive alerts or adjust system behavior.

 ## Getting Started